Ranked (musical)

 Ranked is a musical written by David Taylor Gomes (music and lyrics) and Kyle Holmes (book), known as "Holmes & Gomes".
 The musical focuses on a dystopian world where academic competition defines each student's worth, and students do whatever it takes to get to the top of the leaderboards, including paying for their grades.
 Holmes & Gomes started writing in the spring of 2018, and Ranked debuted on April 4, 2019 at Granite Bay High School just weeks after the 2019 college admissions bribery scandal broke, launching the show into a national spotlight.

+The musical is the subject of the 2022 HBO feature documentary "My So-Called High School Rank", and is currently licensed by Uproar Theatrics."

 Background

 Holmes & Gomes started writing Ranked for their students at Granite Bay High School in the spring of 2018.
 Holmes has been the director of theatre arts at Granite Bay High School since 2012, and Gomes is a local composer and musician who serves as the high school theatre program's musical director each spring.
-They had previously collaborated on a serial musical called Boxed Up at the Sacramento Warehouse Artist Lofts.
-Holmes & Gomes chose to focus their new musical on academic pressure because that is the story their students wanted to tell.
 They stated the intent behind the musical was to shine a light on "a system that puts an insurmountable amount of pressure on our teenagers to be successful, and when we say success what we really mean is – better than everyone else [...] and for a lot of our students, that's not the reality of what living a happy and successful life is."

 Holmes & Gomes looked at examples of people, especially adults, achieving academic success by any means necessary, such as the Atlanta Public Schools cheating scandal and the District of Columbia Public Schools graduation scandal.
 They also looked at unique ways of obtaining success in schools, like some Chinese schools using a "grade bank".

 One of Holmes & Gomes's goals was to create a story that took student experiences seriously and did not present them as caricatures dealing with meaningless problems.
 Some of the musical's dialogue is taken directly from student experiences and writing.

 Coincidentally, Rick Singer, the mastermind behind the 2019 college admission bribery scandal, worked with the Granite Bay High School community a decade prior to Ranked being written.
 Holmes did not arrive at Granite Bay High School until 2011.